How to Write a Critical Essay Without Hustle and Bustle

 In the analytical part, you need to critically state what points you like and don’t like.
 You shouldn’t just state the fact of your appreciation or dissatisfaction – explain your ideas with quotes and examples from the book.
 This part will likely involve a list of sub-arguments that will prove your main point.

-When custom essay writing on fiction, focus on the problems revealed by the author, the construction of images, the disclosure of characters, the use of original artistic techniques, etc. Describe the most and least successful moments.
+When custom dissertation writing on fiction, focus on the problems revealed by the author, the construction of images, the disclosure of characters, the use of original artistic techniques, etc. Describe the most and least successful moments.
 Use the well-known literary techniques, write vividly, and use comparisons so the reader will be interested to read the original text.

 When you will finish the body paragraphs, check yourself with the following questions: